 470. SOFTWARE ENGINEERING PROJECT 3 cr.
 Prerequisites: senior CS or CIS major, CS 270.
 Simulation of the environment of the professional software developer working in a team on a large software project for a real client or for an open source community.
 Development teams will make widespread use of previously learned tools and techniques.
 Student developers will encounter a wide variety of issues that naturally occur in a project of scale, using their skills, ingenuity, and research abilities to address all issues and deliver a working, useful system.
 Traditional or Agile development methodologies.

 470HC.
-SOFTWARE ENGINEERING HEALTHCARE PROJECT (Cross-listed as CS 470) 3 cr.
-Prerequisites: senior in the Health Care Information Technology track, CS 270, CS 312.
-Students in the Health Care Information track will be required to develop a large software project related to Health Care IT using the same methodologies and techniques as described in CS 470.
+SOFTWARE ENGINEERING HEALTHCARE PROJECT 3 cr.
+Prerequisites: senior standing in the Health Care Information Technology track, CS 270, CS 312.
+Students will develop a large software project related to Health Care IT using the same methodologies and techniques as described in CS 470.

 475. TECHNICAL WRITING IN COMPUTER SCIENCE 3 cr.
 Prerequisite: CS 228.
 Written communication related to computer science emphasizing clear, concise expression of technical information.
 Exploration of several types of CS writing, including users’ guides, help pages, tutorials, mainstream articles, and technical papers.
 Students read and analyze example pieces; write, edit, and revise their own and critique other students’ work.